The Abandoned Nuclear Lab Deep in Georgia’s Woods

-Not many people know about the Cold War relic in Dawsonville, GA.
-Just an hour outside of Atlanta, on state forest land, is the former location of the Georgia Nuclear Aircraft Lab, also known as Air Force Plant #67.
+There’s a Cold War relic hidden in Dawsonville, GA.
+Just an hour outside of Atlanta, on state forest land, is the former location of the Georgia Nuclear Aircraft Lab, or Air Force Plant #67 — home to rumors of underground tunnels, top-secret experiments, and mutated creatures.

 The lab played a small role in the dawn of America’s nuclear age.
 Built in 1951 as a joint effort by the Atomic Energy Commission, the Air Force and Lockheed Aircraft Corporation, its purpose was to research designing a nuclear-powered long range bomber (spoiler: not without killing the entire flight crew).
 It housed an early nuclear reactor, tethered by cables midair in-between steel towers.
 The reactor ran unshielded, exposing the surrounding area to radiation for weeks at a time while the lab’s personnel bunkered in underground tunnels below.
 In later years it was used to study the effects of radiation on military equipment and raw materials.
 Items were loaded onto a train, exposed to the reactor, taken to a temporary cool down site, and finally brought to the hot cell building a mile or two away for permanent storage.
 There are rumors that animal test subjects were also exposed to radiation, to study potential effects of a nuclear war in America.
 Although some information is still classified, it’s easy to see on Google Maps where the surrounding foliage has only just started to recover in recent years.